holidayextras/culture/pr-template.md

 ---

+**Notes**

+When reviewing Static Site Generator projects, please think carefully about what can be done to centralise common functionality.
+Please also pay attention to anything configurable that will also need updating in the Yeoman generator template

+---

 **Reviewer**
 - [ ] :+1:
-- [ ] This PR need any additional reviewers!
+- [ ] I don't think this PR needs any additional reviewers

 By adding a +1 you are confirming you have...
 - Witnessed the work behaving as expected (this could be on the author's machine or screencast).